b-dhillon/6protons/notes/done.md

-# To-do:

-  # Add quarter circle curve
-    Think about how to do next camera animation after quarter circle turn.
-      - Need to fix the camera rotation

-  # Redo styling of lessonText -- new font, new font-size, line-height and everything.

-## Next:
-  # Rebuild Home page.
-  # Add/rethink music.
-  # Find better chime.
-  # Clean and refactor.
-  # Get all other lessons working.
-  # Add diamond lattice to diamond model -- essentially build section1 of the diamond lesson.
-  # Add re-direct buttons to all lessons.
-  # Create diagrams + update readme.md on GitHub.

-ReFactor:

-  .
-Compute proper model positions based on camera rotations

-    Model positions are computed inside initialize() in App()

-    However, we need them inside TranslateCircle(), which is called in initialize too, but called indirectly. initialize() calls data.createAnimationDS() and then passes the animationDS into data.createAnimationClips(), which then calls animationClipConstructor() which then calls TranslateCircle()

-    My current approach re-computes the model position inside TranslateCircle.
-    This is a wasted computation, but might not be a big deal because it's cheap.

-  .
-Work out implementation details without hard-coding
-    .
-How are the camera positions set?
-Hard-coded?
-    .
-How do we know when to create a TranslateCircle vs. a TranslateRotate animation clip?
-    .
-Figure out implementation details of lookAt() on the camera

 CAMERA REVERSAL:

 It looks we might to create animationClips for the backward animations.
 All we need to do for that is just